bayesball/JSM2019/README.md

 • rethinking, version 1.59, available on github

+• brms, version 2.9.0, available on CRAN and github

 • rstan, version 2.18.2, available on CRAN

 • rstanarm, version 2.18.2, available on CRAN